 So, what is the worst thing about being on Unit 42 –aside from being sick or having cancer of course?
 A number of things: the helplessness; the feeling of anonymity; the rote and the repetition; being talked about and talked to, rather than talked with; the waiting; and the loneliness.
-I watched as the occasional short-term stay patient was relegated to the hallway due to the unavailability of rooms.
-It was a reminder to me of how drastically the situation for patients and their families has changed in recent years.
+I watch as the occasional short-term stay patient is relegated to the hallway due to the unavailability of rooms.
+It’s a reminder to me how drastically the situation for patients and their families has changed in recent years.
 Once hospitals were where you stayed when you were too sick to return home; now you go home anyway, cobbling together your own nursing services from friends, relatives and drop-in professionals.

 In hindsight, I admire the nurses who work on Unit 42— I remain grateful for the ones who went out of their way to make me more comfortable, especially those who took a couple of extra minutes to offer me some needed words of encouragement.
 In general, the staff does their best to provide first-rate care, even on an overcrowded unit in what is unmistakably a vintage 1960s building.